You Were Never Really Here

 You Were Never Really Here Real vs. Reel: Is it Based on a True Story?

-Accuracy Assessment: You Were Never Really Here adapts its source material for dramatic purposes.
-The film prioritizes thematic resonance over documentary precision.
+Accuracy Assessment: You Were Never Really Here uses real-life inspiration as the foundation for a dramatized narrative.
+The film prioritizes thematic storytelling over strict documentary accuracy.

 Who Should Watch You Were Never Really Here?